-The WorldSkills Australia Vehicle Painting Competitions begin at a grass roots level in one of 34 Australian regions.
-The Vehicle Painting Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.
+The WorldSkills Australia Automotive Refinishing Competitions begin at a grass roots level in one of 42 Australian regions.
+The Automotive Refinishing Regional Competitions test the skills and knowledge of 4000+ apprentices, trainees and students, who have the opportunity to win gold, silver and bronze medals and gain the chance to go on to compete at a national level.

 WorldSkills Australia competitions operate on a two-year cycle.
-The next Vehicle Painting Regional Competition rounds are now running across the country.
-2018 and 2020 are the next National Championship years.
+The next Automotive Refinishing Regional Competition rounds are now running across the country.
+2023 and 2025 are the next National Championship years.

 Training Package Requirements

-The 2018 WorldSkills Australia Motorcycle Mechanics competitions align to the AUR – Automotive Retail, Service and Repair Training Package (Release 4.0).
+The WorldSkills Australia Motorcycle Mechanics Competitions align to the National Automotive Retail, Service and Repair Training Package.

 Training Package Requirements – Regional Level

-The 2018 WorldSkills Australia Regional Competition for Vehicle Painting align to the Units of Competency (Elements of Competency and Performance Criteria) in the AUR32116 Certificate III in Automotive Body Repair Technology Qualification.
+The 2022 WorldSkills Australia Regional Competition for Vehicle Painting aligns to the Units of Competency in the AUR32420 Certificate III in Automotive Refinishing Technology Qualification.

 - Job costing and material usage